Find out if you're entitled to a Council Tax refund, and how to claim it

 If you've registered for MyRevenues, you'll be able to view your Council Tax account balance and the payments you've made.
 If your account is in credit, you'll be signposted to apply for a refund via our online form.
 If your account is not in credit, you won't see the signpost to apply for a refund.

-You can apply for a refund using our online form.
-Your can now track the progress of your application through registering for our MyRevenues service.
+You can apply for a refund using our online form, where you can now track the progress of your application through registering for our MyRevenues service.

 You'll also be able to view personalised information, including payment details and your latest Council Tax bill.